deepraining/orchids/docs/dialog.md

 * `onHide`: called when start another dialog

-* `onDialogResult`: called when the next dialog destroyed
+* `onResult`: called when the next dialog destroyed
     - `@param data`: returned the value by next dialog's `setResult` method.

 * `prepareForResult`: receive data from the previous dialog